Trend Following Swing Strategies

 - Scanner filter: Daily Conservative, Conviction 75+, WITH alignment

-- Enter on VB entry level bounce
+- Enter on the VB entry-level bounce

 - Stop: VB stop level (strict discipline)